rayvburn/tiago_webots_ros2/README.md

 ## Description

+Main contribution of this repository is **ready-to-use** `TIAGo Iron` robot driver for Webots with ROS2 interface.

 Package is based on `turtlebot3` metapackage for ROS2 with a great effort of [`renan028`](https://github.com/renan028/tiago_webots_ros2) to tune the navigation parameters.

 What's not working (in Webots-ROS2 interface, I suppose):